Tag Archives: paranormal

 Yes, I was dying to write that joke into this post.

 Also, Watertown, NY, if you’ve got one of these towers in your freaky park, why not paint the top of it like a UFO like the Flushing Towers in Men in Black I ?
+You’ve got a freaking Area 51 sign in the park!
 For cripes sake, if I can think of these things, why can’t you guys hire a marketing genius to figure this sh*t out?

 One odd thing was that after 90 minutes of walking around and taking pictures on my phone, it was still at 98%, so maybe those elevated electro-magnetic fields kept my phone charged.
 No portals but a free phone charge, so I’ll call that a win.